Mhristov11/softuni_python_fundamentals/README.md

-# softuni_python_fundamentals
-Programming Fundamentals with Python 2022
+All tasks from cours Programming Fundamentals with Python 2022.